cathaypacific8747/am4/docs/guides/demand.md

 - construct the transformation matrix that does the reverse operation
 - determine if it's even possible to crack the PRNG

+[^1]: Back then, collecting data with automated tools was not against the TOS.